 - White wine and many other alcoholic drinks

 Rinsing your mouth with water after consuming these products will help minimize the damage from any acid.
 Read more about the foods that stain teeth.

-As if getting older wasn’t bad enough, it's natural for your teeth to become yellow as you age.
+As if getting older weren't bad enough, it's natural for your teeth to become yellow as you age.
 This is because the protective enamel layer becomes thinner, revealing more of the yellow dentin underneath.

 If you have had yellowish teeth all your life, your parents may be to blame.
 Genetic variances can affect tooth color and enamel porosity—and more porous enamel is more likely to stain.

 Medication or illness

-Some antibiotics such as tetracycline and amoxicillin can affect the color of teeth, especially in younger children.
 Drugs prescribed to adults for allergies and high blood pressure may also have this side effect.
 Speak to your doctor if you're concerned about this.

 Certain illnesses, particularly those that affect the liver, can result in discolored teeth.
 Patients who undergo chemotherapy or radiation treatment for cancer may also find their teeth turning a brownish hue.